chanzuckerberg/cellxgene-documentation/where-is-my-gene/where-is-my-gene-documentation.md

 A dot plot can reveal gross differences in expression patterns across cell types and highlights genes that are moderately or highly expressed in certain cell types.

 Dot plots visualize two values across two dimensions: color and size (Figure 1).
 The color of the dot approximates average gene expression.
-Its size represents the percentage of cells within each cell type that express the gene.
+Its size represents the percentage of cells within each cell type that expresses the gene.